Justification by Faith and Christian Ethics

 Faith is not the meritorious cause of justification but merely the instrumental cause, i.e.: Here is a poor sinner who hears that God will accept nothing but

 for him and so provided this perfect life.
-This good news kindles faith in
+This good news kindles faith and repentance in

 his heart by the working of the Holy Spirit.
 He cries out, "Mine are Christ's living, His doing and dying; mine as much as if I had lived, spoken, suffered and died as He did."
 By